The plov and other classics of Uzbek cuisine

 And for dessert...

-Pastries are the poor relation of Uzbek cuisine.
-Locals feast on fruit - fresh in summer, dried in winter - such as apricots (Uzbekistan is the world's2nd largest producer), melons, cherries, peaches and the country's best grape, the kichmich variety, with its succulent, very sweet, seedless berries.
+Patisserie is the poor relation of Uzbek cuisine, but baklava and its variants can be found in bazaars, wedding cakes (sold by the slice, sponge cakes with lemon cream, cherry cream... and a brightly colored topping, as at the Chorsu market in the bakers' area), or fried pastries such as merveilles or oreillettes.
+Locals delight in fruits - fresh or dried - such as apricots (Uzbekistan is the world's2nd largest producer), melons, cherries, peaches and strawberries, as well as the country's best grape, the kichmich variety, with its succulent, very sweet, seedless berries.

 Dried fruits are also succulent, although they appear browner than their counterparts sold in Western Europe.
-This is because they are not packed with preservatives such as sulfur dioxide, which can turn dried apricots orange, for example!
-There's a wide choice of nuts, almonds and peanuts, which can be bought as they are or with their shells removed.
+That's because they're not packed with preservatives like sulfur dioxide, which can turn dried apricots orange!
+There's a wide choice of apricots (color, size), dates, walnuts, almonds and peanuts, which can be bought with or without their shells.
 In the bazaars, men and women are busy with this exercise, stocking mountains of nuts.

 Soft sesame halva is one of the country's rare sweets.
 It is made from sugar syrup, egg whites and sesame seeds.
 Solid sesame halva is made from stretched sugar to which sesame seeds are added before being molded on a tray and cut.
 Alternatively, soumalak is a sweet paste of Iranian origin made exclusively from sprouted wheatgrass seeds: it is made in a large saucepan to a delicately sweet brown cream.
 It is specially prepared for the Persian New Year, or Norouz, on March 21, which is also celebrated in Uzbekistan.